How are legal persons punished?

 Can we put the company behind bars?

-Just as we cannot imagine a legal person getting into a fight with someone, we cannot expect to put a legal person in prison.
-The choice of penalties will therefore be somewhat more limited than in the case of natural persons.
+Just as we cannot imagine a legal person getting into a fight with someone, we cannot expect to put a legal person in jail.
+The choice of penalties will therefore be somewhat more limited than in the case of individuals.
 They include:

 Dissolution of the legal person